hack-technicolor/hack-technicolor/docs/Recovery.md

 ## Booting from passive bank

 Dual-banks gateways work very similar to a dual-boot system.
 You have a data partition where to store personal data and two OS partitions each one with a different OS.
-Here we have a data aprtition and two firmware banks.
+Here we have a data partition and two firmware banks.

-When you power on your device it starts loading by default the firmware into the so called *active bank*.
+When you power on your device it starts loading by default the firmware into the so-called *active bank*.
 With no surprise, the other one gets called *passive bank*.
-Of course only one bank at time can be the active one.
+Of course only one bank at time can be used.

-!!! hint "BOOT-P flashes into bank_1 only"
+!!! hint "TFTP flashes into bank_1 only"
-    BOOT-P recovery mode allows flashing a valid firmware into `bank_1` only, and will do so even if the active bank is currently `bank_2`, and will not set `bank_1` as active if it is not.
+    TFTP recovery mode allows flashing a valid firmware into `bank_1` only and will do so even if the active bank is currently `bank_2`.
+It will never set `bank_1` as active.

-The process of switching active bank is called *switchover*.
-Ordinary firmware upgrades gets installed into the passive bank, and a switchover occurs at the end of the upgrade process if all went fine.
-This meaqs your gateway frequently changes active bank, and if you never unlocked it you are unlikely to know which one is currently active.
+The process of switching the active bank is called *switchover*.
+Ordinary firmware upgrades get installed to the passive bank, while a switchover occurs at the end of the upgrade process if it was successful.
+This means your gateway frequently changes active bank while not unlocked.

-Whenever the gateway fails to load or crashes three times in a row, the bootloader will enter *failboot* mode and will try booting fron the passive bank, without setting it as active.
+Whenever the gateway fails to load the image three times in a row, the bootloader will enter *Bootfail* mode and will try booting from the passive bank, without setting it as active.
 If the firmware in passive bank fails too, then the bootloader will automatically enter BOOT-P recovery mode.
-However, it is still possible that some non critical services stops working as expected whithout crashing the whole system, and therefore not causing a failboot from the passive bank.

-If you want your device to forcefully boot from the passive bank, which is not currently active, you therefore have two options:
+To force-boot from the passive bank, which is not currently active, you have two options:
-- Set is as active (switchover)
+- Set it as active (switchover).
-- Trigger a failboot
+- Trigger a Bootfail.

 #### Switchover

-If you have got shella access into the gateway, this is really trivial as you only need to run the `switchover` command, or manually update contents of `/proc/banktable/active`.
+If you have shell access to the gateway, this is easy as you only need to run the `switchover` command, or manually update contents of `/proc/banktable/active`.

-If you have no shell access, but you have the possibility to run a formware upgrade (for example via web interface, AutoFlashGUI or CWMP) as previously stated, a switchover will be executed automatically at the end of the process.
+If you have no shell access, but you have the possibility to run a firmware upgrade (for example via web interface, AutoFlashGUI or CWMP), as previously stated, a switchover will be executed automatically at the end of the process.

 If none of the above options are viable in your situation, unfortunately you must opt for Bootfail instead.

 ### Bootfail Procedure

 Bootfail comes handy whenever you are locked out from your gateway and you want to forcefully boot the passive bank for any reason.
-For example on a Telstra Frontier gateway with v17.2.0261-820-RA loaded, it may be possible to trigger a Bootfail and boot the old Type 2 16.3 image, which could be still there from the previous bank by using the timed reset method, and then proceeding with the usual rooting guides.
+For example on a Telstra Frontier gateway with `v17.2.0261-820-RA` loaded, it may be possible to trigger a Bootfail and boot the old Type 2 16.3 image, which could be still there in the previous bank.
+This can be achieved by using the timed reset method.

-Here you find some alternative ways of triggering a Bootfail (again, it is a triple boot failure on the active bank).
-It is really simpler to success if you meanwhile read bootlogs from serial console where you see Bootfail messages about each failed attempt.
-Pick your poison.
+Here you find some alternative ways of triggering a Bootfail.
+The chance of success is very high if you read the bootlogs from the serial console while performing the procedure.

 #### Timed button action

-This is the button pressing sequence for the DJN2130 Telstra Frontier gateway with v17.2.0261-820-RA loaded.
-Timing for different gateways and very different firmwares may vary.
+This is the button pressing sequence for the DJN2130 Telstra Frontier gateway with `v17.2.0261-820-RA` loaded.
+Timing for different gateways may vary.

 The sequence is (Minutes:Seconds):